BAP AI Tutor Smart Importer Privacy Policy

 1. Single Purpose

-2. Chrome Web Store Limited Use Compliance
+2. Chrome Web Store Limited Use Release Gate

-We do not use extension data to train general-purpose machine-learning or AI models.
+- do not use extension data to train general-purpose machine-learning or AI models.

 3. Supported Websites

-https://bap.best/*— for BAP sign-in and account connection.https://*.gradescope.com/*— for Gradescope imports.https://*.instructure.com/*— for Canvas imports.https://brightspace.nyu.edu/*,https://*.brightspace.com/*, andhttps://*.d2l.com/*— for Brightspace / D2L imports.https://*.blackboard.com/*— for Blackboard imports.https://classroom.google.com/*— for Google Classroom imports.
+https://bap.best/*: for BAP sign-in and account connection.https://itblnvzmwxszmwzboyuf.supabase.co/*: for the extension's BAP authentication session.https://*.gradescope.com/*: for Gradescope imports.https://*.instructure.com/*: for Canvas imports.https://brightspace.nyu.edu/*,https://*.brightspace.com/*, andhttps://*.d2l.com/*: for Brightspace / D2L imports.https://*.blackboard.com/*: for Blackboard imports.https://classroom.google.com/*: for Google Classroom imports.

 4. Permissions And Why We Use Them